kraziniSh/KP2chan/README.md

 ### Building

 Build the project.
-If everything goes right, you will find a lonely .plgx file in the bin folder.
+If everything goes right, you will find a .plgx file in the bin folder.